4-H is more than ribbons and awards...

 taking responsibility for choices."
 Another life skill important in Montana 4-H is

 "developing an inquiring mind."
 Both of these life skills are related to project completion.

-By learning how to complete a project, youngsters can work toward another of the life
+By learning how to complete a project, youth can work toward another of the life skills:

 Here are some commonly asked questions about project completion: